Telahnus/unity-mini-games/HiLo/readme.txt

 			parse to number and save to intGuessedNumber compare guess to random
 				display text accordingly
+	Add inputfield GUI
+	In Start()
+		input.onEndEdit.AddListener(CheckAnswer)
+			onEndEdit is an event
+			AddListener prevents having to check during Update CheckAnswer(stirng arg)
+		moved parse and compare from update to here

 TODO
 	allow for multiple digit numbers